NKAmapper/geocode2osm/README.md

   * *District* - area given by post code or municipality.
 * Please edit ADDRESS tags and run the program again to try out corrections.
 * A detailed log is saved to a *"_ceocodelog.txt"* file if the <code>-log</code> parameter is given.
+* Other Python program may import geocode2osm and use the <code>geocode(address)</code> function to geocode one address.
+Please see comments on arguments and responses in the code of that function.

 The following services are used for geocoding:
 * Kartverket cadastral register.